coyotespike/coyotespike.github.io/_posts/2016-04-18-MoneyMoneyMoney.md

 -   If you identify as a [citizen scientist](https://www.zooniverse.org/), you have a [couple](http://www.citizensciencecenter.com/citizen-science-funding/) of [resources](http://www.grants.gov/web/grants/search-grants.html?keywords=citizen%20science) to investigate.

 -   Entrepreneurship is always an option.
-Nobelist Peter Mitchell, Craig Venter, Stephen Wolfram, Ray Kurzweil, and

-Ethan Perlstein all became independent researchers, funding their work through entrepreneurship or other means (Venter combined entrepreneurship with staggeringly large NIH grants).
+Nobelist Peter Mitchell, Craig Venter, Stephen Wolfram, Ray Kurzweil, and Ethan Perlstein all became independent researchers, funding their work through entrepreneurship or other means (Venter combined entrepreneurship with staggeringly large NIH grants).

--   Much of the question may come down to whether you can get access to slighly larger amounts of money.
+-   Much of the question may come down to whether you can get access to slighly larger amounts of money via grant-giving institutions.

 I don't really know whether, with the assistance of [Instrumentl](https://www.instrumentl.com/), or quasi-grant institutions like [BreakoutLabs](http://www.breakoutlabs.org/), or [other grantors](http://oedb.org/ilibrarian/100_places_to_find_funding_your_research/), one can move beyond [RocketHub](https://www.rockethub.com/) or Experiment.
 (I also don't know whether the NSF's standards are as restrictive as the NIH's).

+### Personal and societal ignorance
+I'm going to end with a big "I don't know" for the full-time prospects of an indie scientist.
-For synthetic biology, funding [may increase](http://www.synbioproject.org/publications/u.s-trends-in-synthetic-biology-research-funding/) in the future. **But the present remains uncertain.**
+Crowdfunding may not (or, less likely, may) provide sufficient funding for a few.
+Entrepreneurship still works a few, but biotech is perhaps harder than academia.
+Big grants from the NIH are out.
+For synthetic biology, funding [may increase](http://www.synbioproject.org/publications/u.s-trends-in-synthetic-biology-research-funding/) in the future.
+Smaller grants are a possibility, but I don't know, and I suspect few others do either.

+The path forward remains uncertain for someone who doesn't want to suffer through the academic meat grinder - but it remains uncertain as well for those who do.